boguckicollection/SmartScan-TCG/README.md

 3. Train `scanner.classifier.CardClassifier` with your own labeled images to generate `card_model.pt`.

+The repository's `scanner/dataset.csv` is intentionally empty.
+Run the dataset builder first to fill it before using scripts like `generate_type_dataset.py`.

 Using a CSV with different columns will cause errors in the training editor.
 To append images while maintaining this layout, call `training_editor_gui.append_images`.